Mike Pompeo says he has 'ruled out' running for a Senate seat in 2020

 Secretary of State Mike Pompeo "ruled out" a bid for the Senate from Kansas in 2020.

-"I love Kansas," he said Thursday of the state he served in the House prior to leading the State Department during a live interview on "Today."
+"I love Kansas," he said Thursday during a live interview on "Today."
+Pompeo represented the state in the House before taking over the State Department

-Pompeo added that he will serve as secretary of state as long as Trump will allow him.
+Pompeo added that he will serve as secretary of state as long as Trump will allow him to.

 "It's ruled out," he said of a possible bid.
 "I'm here, I'm loving it."

-Last month, The Washington Post reported that Senate Majority Leader Mitch McConnell personally urged Pompeo to run for a seat being vacated by Republican Sen. Pat Roberts.
-Pompeo had since met with the retiring senator.
+Last month, The Washington Post reported that Senate Majority Leader Mitch McConnell had urged personally Pompeo to run for the seat being vacated by Republican Sen. Pat Roberts, who is retiring.
+Pompeo had since met with Roberts.

 Mike Pompeo talks North Korea, McCabe and Hoda MuthanaFeb.
 21, 201906:33